 It was not until then that I knew I wanted to return to you.
 It was not until that moment, with my intended route in jeopardy, that my free will firmly announced itself within me.

 Now, I can’t even remember the poem I offered him that day, if it had included love or the end of love.
-What remains is this memory of changing course, of finally traveling away from him and in a new direction all of my own.
+What remains is this memory of changing course, of finally traveling in a new direction all of my own.

 Stay: Hostel Elf, Prague, Czech Republic